The world of investing is changing.

 For example, let’s say you want to build a pie based on the FAANG stocks.
 You choose to invest in Facebook, Apple, Amazon, Netflix, and Google.
 You can simply allocate 20% to each stock in the pie.
 Alternatively, you can come up with a different mix, say 40% in Amazon, and 15% in each of the other four stocks.

 You can establish pies based on certain market sectors, such as technology, energy, or socially responsible investing.
 Those pies can either be Expert (predesigned) or Custom (self-built).
 You can create an unlimited number of pies.

 Once you establish a pie, you can fund it periodically or even establish recurring deposits, such as $100 per week.
-M1 Finance uses incoming money to rebalance the pie – so what you actually buy with your contribution will depend on which slice of the pie needs a boost.
+M1 Finance allocates the incoming money according to your intial pie allocation.

 M1 Finance uses a tax lot strategy when selling securities.
 This helps to reduce the amount of taxes you’ll pay as a result of capital gains.

 When you make a withdrawal from your account, the M1 Finance algorithm determines which securities to sell.
 They’ll be prioritized based on the following sequence (but you can always pick what you want to sell yourself):